 International Political Sociology

-2021 Pandemic Borders: Hotels, Spaces of Detention, Quarantine and Resistance, Online Symposium, Australian Critical Border Studies Network, February 2021 (Co-convenor).
+2021 Pandemic Borders: Hotels, Spaces of Detention, Quarantine and Resistance, Online Symposium, Australian Critical Border Studies Network, February 2021 (the Co-convenor of the workshop).

 2020 ‘Rethinking Walls and Fences: Entanglements on Posthuman Borders’, OCIS 2020, 9th Biennial Oceanic Conference on International Studies, ANU, 7-11 December 2020.